MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/00-setup.md

 ### Power BI Desktop

 1. Download and install from the Microsoft store.
-If you do not have access to the Microsoft store, download from the [web](https://www.microsoft.com/download/details.aspx?id=58494).
+If you do not have access to the Microsoft store, [download from the web](https://www.microsoft.com/download/details.aspx?id=58494).
 Power BI Desktop is the primary application for these labs.

     - Use the default options in the installer.

-### M365 Developer account
+### Microsoft 365 Developer account

 For some of the exercises, you will need to log into Power BI with an organizational account.
-You can use your own, but if you don't have access, you can create a free [M365 Developer account](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
+You can use your own, but if you don't have access, you can create a free [Microsoft 365 Developer account](https://developer.microsoft.com/microsoft-365/dev-program).

 ### SQL Server Database Engine